 I’ve had my extensions in for seven weeks now, and I absolutely love them!
 It’s been SO much fun to learn new ways to style my hair since getting the extensions.

-So, here’s what you guys wanted to know:
+So, here’s what you guys wanted to know about hand-tied hair extensions:

 What kind of hair extensions did you get?
 The technique that my hairdresser uses at Salon DM3 is hand-tied hair extensions and is the least-damaging type that you can get!